fuinorg/ddd-cqrs-4-java-example/java-se-cdi/README.md

       * If you open the [Event Store UI](http://localhost:2113/web/index.html#/projections) (User 'admin' / Password 'changeit') and open the projection details for 'qry-person-stream' it should show 'Events processed = 1'
       * Look at the person's aggregate event stream: ```http://localhost:2113/web/index.html#/streams/PERSON-00000000-0000-0000-0000-000000000000`` - Replace the zero UUID with the one shown in the event handler message 'Person 'Peter Parker Inc.' (xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) was created'
 4. Kill the [QryExampleApp](src/main/java/org/fuin/cqrs4j/example/javasecdi/qry/app/QryExampleApp.java)
-5. Stop the event store
+5. Stop the event store (Pressing CTRL+C keys)
+   * Use the [docker-compose.yml](../docker-compose.yml) script: `docker-compose rm` to clean up the images if you used Docker Compose

 ## What is in the application?
 The application is splitted into three packages: 'shared', 'cmd' and 'qry'.